UskOops/Simulador-com-arduino/README.md

 To send the email, the email sender must set up their Google account or more to allow access to less secure applications.
 I recommend creating an email for this project only.

-It's simple, but it can be useful for beginners like me.
+It's simple, but it can be useful for beginners, like me.

 More details on the slides.